alcortesm/isolate/README.md

 no isolation at all
 ```

-Run a command and show it exit code:
+Run a command and show its exit code:
 ```
 ; isolate -exitCode echo show me your exit code show me your exit code
 Exit Code 0
 ```

-Runs a shell with isolated system identifiers:
+Run a shell with isolated system identifiers:

 ```
 ; hostname